ovh/docs/pages/cloud/dedicated/faq-esxi/guide.en-gb.md

 1. Secure access to your dedicated server through [Network Firewall](https://docs.ovh.com/gb/en/dedicated/firewall-network/) or your own firewall system.
 2. Install the VMware ESXi 7.0 U3c version available [via your dedicated server administration interface](https://docs.ovh.com/gb/en/dedicated/getting-started-dedicated-server/#installing-or-reinstalling-your-dedicated-server)
 3. The inability to connect after installing ESXi 7 comes from VMWare's security system.
-There are no blocking rules in your firewall rules.
+There are no blocking rules in your firewall.
 It will not be possible to reset the administrator password on VMware.
 4. [Secure your dedicated server](https://docs.ovh.com/gb/en/dedicated/securing-a-dedicated-server/)

 Safety best practices include:

 - Updating your ESXi systems immediately.
 - Disabling the OpenSLP service on the server or restricting access to only trusted IP addresses.
 Find more information about this on [VMware documentation](https://kb.vmware.com/s/article/76372).
-- Updating your antiviral solution regularly.
+- Updating your antivirus solution regularly.
 - Ensuring that access to your servers or network devices is limited, controlled and protected with robust passwords.
 - Backing up your critical data to external drives and backup servers that are protected and isolated from the Internet.
 - Implementing logging solutions to monitor events on your critical servers and network devices.